eProsima/DDS-Router/docs/rst/user_manual/participants/simple.rst

 This kind of :term:`Participant` refers to a Simple DDS :term:`DomainParticipant`.
-This Participant will discover all Participants deployed in its own local network in the same domain via multicast communication,and will communicate with those that share publication or subscription topics.
+This Participant will discover all Participants deployed in its own local network in the same domain via multicast communication, and will communicate with those that share publication or subscription topics.

 Use case